inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * Added coloured boxes for warning and caution text throughout the book.
 * Made the tables consistent throughout the book.
 * All the headings will need to be made consistent, I am using the original FM guide to assist with this.
+* Need to replace inappropriate hyphens with en dashes.

 ## Chapter specific
 * In Power, I have used an ordered list at the top for the two items and unordered lists to replace the codeboxes (unneccessary here).